somamizobuchi/harviot/server/README.md

 # Harviot API
 [Click Here](http://api.harviot.com) to visit our API.
-This restful API serves as a
 ## Routes
 Every request starts at the root url: `http://api.harvito.com`.
 All methods are listed below:
 ### User
-Create a user
+Create a new user

 	PATH: /users
 	METHOD: POST